VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ## 6. As a user I do not want to have duplicate phone numbers and address so that can ensure each contact is uniquw and avoids confusion when searching/updating contact information

 ### Tests
-1. check that the system does not allow duplicate phone numbers for a contact.
+1. Test 15: check that the system does not allow duplicate phone numbers for a contact.
 2. Check that the system does not allow duplicate addresses for a contact.
 3. Verify how the system behaves when trying to add a contact with a phone number that already exists in the address book.
 4. Verify how the system behaves when trying to add a contact with an address that already exists in the address book.